 SEARCH KENT STATE

 In 1990 the Geauga Campus began offering classes in the City of Twinsburg in conjunction with Chrysler Corporation employees.
-Currently there are three-hundred students enrolled at Twinsburg with the number of new admits increasing annually.
-Classes are held in the “Old School” at the intersection of SR 91 and SR 82.
-The facility was originally an elementary school that has been leased to Kent State Geauga for purposes of providing higher education to the citizens of Twinsburg and surrounding cities.
-There are over one million people within a thirty minute drive of the Twinsburg Center which affords a high-growth site for years to come.
+Classes were held in the “Old School” at the intersection of SR 91 and SR 82.
+The facility was originally an elementary school that had been leased to Kent State Geauga for purposes of providing higher education to the citizens of Twinsburg and surrounding cities.
+In 2012, the Regional Academic Center was built and formally opened as a second location of the Geauga Campus.

-Geauga and Twinsburg are financed through a single operating budget with staff and faculty frequently working at both locations.
+The Geauga Campus and Regional Academic Center are financed through a single operating budget with staff and faculty frequently working at both locations.
 The two campuses are structured and operated with a focus on student success.
 Advising and tutoring are provided to assure all students have access to support services as needed.
 Since all students are non-residential at each site, facilities are designed to accommodate a commuter orientation.
-Over fifty percent of the one thousand students enrolled at Geauga Campus and Twinsburg Center work full-time and take twelve or more hours of coursework, so it is critical to support their unique scheduling demands.